Use-case playbook

 }Adoption workflow

-- Managers get consistent report structure across reviewers, archives, locations, programs, or campaigns.
+- Managers get consistent report structure across archives, locations, programs, or campaigns.

 - Engineering teams can build against stable JSON fields instead of trying to parse free-form summaries.